LOVE-ONENESS

 The Unity or Oneness principle is associated with love.
 The above scriptures indicate a love meant to permeate the relationship with one another and God.
 Love is portrayed as lofty, reaching for the brighter light, expanded service, and closer communion.
 John’s scripture reveals the binding element of love—those of the Way should be identified by how they love one another.
 This love light shines forth for others to see and to be attracted by.
 This is noted by the attraction many felt toward Jesus as he ministered.

-The phrase “new” (=freshly made; young) commandments—Jesus issues commandments that shall establish this new order.
-That a person should love his brethren becomes a kind of eleventh commandment.
-Jesus speaks in a manner that associates him with the highest, the Father, in that he speaks a spiritual commandment.
-Further revelation on Jesus’ identity takes form and relates to secrets that existed before the foundation of the world, i.e., that all along a ministry and the principles within that ministry would be revealed in an abiding context of love and brotherhood.
+The phrase “new” (=freshly made; young) commandments: Jesus issues commandments that shall establish this new order.
+That a person should love his brethren becomes a kind of eleventh (new) commandment.
+Jesus speaks in a manner that associates him with the highest, the Father, in that he speaks a spiritual commandment, something the Pharisees would designate as blasphemy.
+Further revelation on Jesus’ identity takes form.
+He relates secrets that existed before the foundation of the world,* i.e., that all along a ministry and the principles within that ministry would be revealed in an abiding context of love and brotherhood.
+Lifting love and brotherhood above the law essentially establishes a new order of events in Judaism, or the proper order of pursuance relative to religious values.

 The following scriptures deal with the relationship between the disciples and Jesus, prompted by a question from Simon Peter: “Lord, whither thou goest?”
 Jesus states in 14.1: “Let not your heart be troubled: ye believe in God, believe also in me.”
 This scripture also closely associates Jesus with the Father, the God who is a Spirit, and that His spirit is fully manifested in Jesus.
 John 14.20-21 gets us closer, “At that day ye shall know that I am in my Father, and ye in me, and I in you.
 (21) He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”